Kosciuszko National Park: Winter

 The mountains are typically covered by metre-deep snow for up to four months of the year.
 The ski resorts of Thredbo, Selwyn snowfields, Perisher and Charlotte Pass lie within the park.
-The electric rack railway, called the Skitube Alpine Railway, connects the Alpine Way to the Perisher Valley.
+The electric rack railway, called Skitube, connects the Alpine Way to the Perisher Valley.

 Summer

 The 655 kilometre Australian Alps Walking Track crosses almost the length of the park.
 Many thousands of people make the walk to Mount Kosciuszko during the summer.
 It is 9 kilometres from Charlotte Pass, or 6 kilometres from the Thredbo chairlift.
 Camping is permitted anywhere in the park except within sight of a road or near a watercourse.
 The lighting of fires is severely restricted in higher altitudes.

 Mountain biking is allowed on all management trails outside of wilderness areas, and on a small number within them: Grey Mare Trail, Round Mountain Trail, Valentine Trail, Hellhole Creek Trail, Cascade Trail, Ingegoodbee Trail and Nine Mile Trail.

 Canoeing and swimming in the rivers and lakes are popular in the warmer weather.
 The rivers and dams are stocked with trout from nearby hatcheries.
 Seasonal trout fishing is allowed after a permit is obtained.
 Other attractions include the whitewater rafting, trail riding, Yarrangobilly Caves, Cooleman Caves, Tin Mine Falls, Australia's highest waterfall and Valentine Falls.
 Guided tours are conducted through several caves in the karst region of Yarrangobilly.
 Other tours are also available.

 Sawpit Creek has a major campground with facilities for caravans and cabins available for rent.